Bonus (basketball): NCAA

 The bonus situation is also used in American men's college basketball, but the NCAA rules are very different from the bonus rules of the NBA.
 The basic bonus rules remain the same, but the limit for team fouls is six per half.
 Upon committing the seventh foul of the half, a team is penalized and the opposing team is awarded at least one free throw for any defensive or loose-ball foul, no matter if the foul was shooting or non-shooting (offensive fouls are never awarded free throws in the NCAA).
 In the case of a non-shooting foul, the opposing player must make the first free throw in order to be awarded a second free throw.
 This is commonly referred to as "one-and-one".
 (A shooting foul is not subject to this requirement; the player will get all free throw attempts allowed by the rules regardless of the result of the preceding shot.)
-Beginning with the tenth foul of a half, the fouled team is awarded two free throws on non-shooting fouls regardless of whether or not the first shot is made (often referred to as the "double bonus").
+Beginning with the tenth foul of a half, the fouled team is awarded two free throws on non-shooting fouls regardless of whether the first shot is made (often referred to as the "double bonus").
 For purposes of bonus, team fouls accrue from the second half on, as all overtimes are extensions of it.

 Women's college basketball followed men's bonus rules until the 2015–16 season, when it adopted FIBA bonus rules: four fouls per period; two free throws on every team foul over four; team fouls accrue from the fourth period on, as all overtimes are extensions of it.

 The NCAA regularly uses its second-tier tournament for Division I men's teams, the National Invitation Tournament, as a testing ground for experimental rules, and the bonus situation is no exception.
 The following bonus-related rules have been used in the 2017, 2018, and 2019 editions: